 Greece live VAT invoice reporting 2019

-Greece is to require real-time invoice reporting to the tax authorities.
-From January 2019, this will be required of all companies related to the public sector, and limited liability companies.
-It will be extended to all taxpayers from Jan 2020.
+This is required of all companies related to the public sector, and limited liability companies.
+It will be extended to all taxpayers from January 2020.

-Sales invoice details will need to be electronically submitted to the Greek tax authorities at the same time as being issued to customers.
+Sales invoice details will need to be electronically submitted to the Greek tax authorities’ TaxisNext system at the same time as being issued to customers.
+For B2C transations, this will be via approved point-of-sale devices.
 The customers must then electronically confirm live receipt with the tax authorities.
 The issuance of paper invoices will be banned.

 All accounting records of taxpayers, including accountants reporting on behalf of clients, must be stored electronically.